STF1998/Desk20/report/evaluation.md

 - Correctly saving user’s record on destroy

 The study component uses a service to retrieve data from the database.
-To avoid the testing process tries to make calls to the database service, we used Jasmine helper to create spies that return fake values, which are to be ‘expected’ in the testing.
+To prevent this database service from being called during testing, we have used Jasmine helper to create spies that return fake values, which are ‘expected’ in testing.

 <p align="center">
 <img src="../report/Images/backend_study_test.png" width=75%>
 </p>
-<b><p align= "center"> Figure 1: Testing of some of the most critical functionalities of the study page. </p></b>
+<b><p align= "center">Figure 1: Testing of some of the most critical functionalities of the study page.</p></b>

 #### Further testing to be done on the Study Component